Alice in Chains (album): Release

 "Grind" was released as the first single from the album on October 6, 1995.
-It was chosen for its heaviness, perceived musical appeal, and its lyrics, which urged the band not to be written off despite press reports relating to their turmoil.
-A bootlegged, unfinished version of the song had already leaked, and the song was released earlier than planned to combat the spread of the bootleg.
-The song peaked at number 7 on the Billboard Album Rock Tracks chart (later called Mainstream Rock Tracks) and number 18 on the Billboard Modern Rock Tracks chart.
+It was chosen for its heaviness, perceived musical appeal, and its lyrics that urge listeners to avoid writing off the band despite press reports relating to their turmoil.
+A bootlegged, unfinished version of the song had already been leaked, and the song was released earlier than planned to combat the spread of the bootleg.
+The song peaked at number seven on the Billboard Album Rock Tracks chart (later called Mainstream Rock Tracks) and at number eighteen on the Billboard Modern Rock Tracks chart.

-On October 31, Alice in Chains was formally released on vinyl; CD and cassette copies were available on November 6 in the United Kingdom, and the following day elsewhere.
+On October 31, Alice in Chains was formally released on vinyl LP; CD and cassette copies were available on November 6 in the United Kingdom, and the following day elsewhere.
 (Note: One source gives November 3 as the release date for the album, nonspecific to region.)
-The album debuted at number one on the Billboard 200, moving 189,000 copies in its first week; it stayed on the chart for 46 weeks.
+The album debuted at number one on the Billboard 200, moving 189,000 copies in its first week, and staying on the chart for 46 weeks.
 It has since been certified double platinum by the Recording Industry Association of America (RIAA), signifying shipments of two million copies.
-In January 1996, Cantrell claimed that the band would tour in support of the album, but the members later opted not to tour, adding to the rumors of Staley's drug abuse.
-When asked about the frustration of not touring to support the record, Cantrell provided some insight into how Staley's addictions led to repercussive tensions within the band: "We rode the good times together and we stuck together through the hard times.
+In January 1996, Cantrell said the band would tour in support of the album, but the members later opted not to tour, adding to the rumors of Staley's drug abuse.
+When asked about the frustration of not touring to support the record, Cantrell discussed how Staley's addictions led to tensions within the band: "We rode the good times together and we stuck together through the hard times.
 We never stabbed each other in the back and spilled our guts and do that kind of bullshit that you see happen a lot."

 "Heaven Beside You" was released as the album's second single on January 29, 1996.
-"Heaven Beside You" peaked at number 52 on the Billboard Hot 100 Airplay chart, at that time becoming Alice in Chains' second-highest charting domestic single after "No Excuses".
+"Heaven Beside You" peaked at number 52 on the Billboard Hot 100 Airplay chart, at that time becoming Alice in Chains' second-highest-charting domestic single after "No Excuses".
 "Heaven Beside You" also peaked at number three on the Billboard Mainstream Rock Tracks chart and at number six on the Modern Rock Tracks chart.
-"Heaven Beside You" was quickly followed by "Again", which by mid-February had already been added to rock radio; it peaked at number eight on the Mainstream Rock Tracks chart.
-It also peaked at number 36 on the Modern Rock Tracks chart.
+"Heaven Beside You" was followed by "Again", which by mid-February had already been added to rock radio; it peaked at number eight on the Mainstream Rock Tracks chart and at number thirty-six on the Modern Rock Tracks chart.